MichalSmieszek/currency_calculator/README.md

 # currency_calculator

 This project was written in java and spring boot.
-I count monthly net salary in PLN from daily gros salary in optional currencies. < br />
+I count monthly net salary in PLN from daily gros salary in optional currencies.

 In project I found two problems.
 At first I don't know, how i can test value of currency, unit test probably isn't a good option, because currencies changes. <br />